 Following the death of Little Sister’s co-owner Jim Deva in 2014, Jessie decided to take the knowledge he had gained from his community elders and channel it into a new, updated project: Big Bro’s Barbershop, a beauty and resource centre with a primary focus on trans wellness.
 With a brick-and-mortar location, Jessie could offer business hours as his community’s “Big Bro,” and provide one-on-one peer support and community networking while earning income via haircuts and the sales of gender-affirming products.

-Through his Nanaimo Street shop location, Jessie currently serves transgender clients across lower BC from as far as Kamloops, and is a commonly exchanged resource among families of local trans youth.
+Through his East Van shop location, Jessie currently serves transgender clients across lower BC from as far as Kamloops, and is a commonly exchanged resource among families of local trans youth.
 Having never strayed too far from the home he grew up in, Jessie now lives in an East Van co-op.

 MORE ABOUT BIG BRO’S BARBERSHOP